zalando/skipper/docs/kubernetes/routegroups.md

 - *[Format](../routegroup-crd/#backend-reference)*

-A default backend is a references to one of the defined backends.
+A default backend is a reference to one of the defined backends.
 When a route doesn't specify which backend(s) to use, the ones referenced in the default backends will be used.

-In case there are no individual routes at all in the route group, a default set of routes (one or more) will be generated and will forward the incoming traffic to the default backends.
+In case there are no individual routes at all in the route group, a default set of routes (one or more) will be generated and will proxy the incoming traffic to the default backends.

 The reason, why multiple backends can be referenced as default, is that this makes it easy to execute gradual traffic switching between different versions, even more than two, of the same application.
 [See